-To ensure independence, more than half of members of the A Board members.
+To ensure independence, more than half of members of the Audit & Supervisory Board are outside Audit & Supervisory

-Currently, there are five Audit & Supervisory Board member members.
-Two or more Independent outside Audit & Supervi
+Currently, there are five Audit & Supervisory Board members, including three Outside Audit & Supervisory Board members.
+Two or more Independent outside Audit & Supervisory Board members are appointed.

-One or more persons with substantial knowledge regardin Supervisory Board members.
+One or more persons with substantial knowledge regarding finance and accounting are appointed as Audit & Supervisory Board members.

-To ensure that audits are effectively conducted by the Audi has been established to support the work of the Audit & Supe
+To ensure that audits are effectively conducted by the Audit & Supervisory Board members, the Audit Department has been established to support the work of the Audit & Supervisory Board members.